Last Updated on November 14, 2022 by Matt

 User manual

-The scooter powers on and off by a long press of the power button.
-It has a standard thumb-throttle accelerator that doesn’t tire your fingers even when riding for longer periods of time.
+The scooter powers on and off with a long press of the power button.
+It has a standard thumb-throttle accelerator that doesn’t tire your fingers even when riding for longer periods.

 When the scooter is on, holding the power button for 3 seconds toggles the lights on and off.

 The screen of the scooter is pretty bright, even on very sunny days.
-It displays the current speed, the battery level, covered distance, and the lights status.
+It displays the current speed, the battery level, the covered distance, and the light status.

 Folding and unfolding